acranum/VIN16/README.md

 The key is set to a 16 character length using the md5 hashing algorithm.
 The optimal key length is still 16 characters

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See the [LICENSE](https://github.com/acranum/VIN16/blob/main/LICENSE) file for details.